o3de/o3de.org/content/docs/learning-guide/tutorials/extend-the-editor/shape-example-cpp.md

 To create a Gem from the `CppToolGem` template, complete the following steps:

-1. Create a Gem by using the **O3DE CLI** (`o3de`) script that's in your engine source directory.
-Specify the Gem's name (`--gem-name`, `-gn`), the Gem directory path (`--gem-path`, `-gp`), and the Gem template to create from (`--template-name`, `-tn`).
-This Gem is based off of the `CppToolGem` template.
-In this example, we'll name the Gem `MyCppShapeExample` and create it in `C:/o3de-gems/MyCppShapeExample`.
+1. Create a Gem by using the **O3DE CLI** (`o3de`) script that's in your engine directory.

     ```cmd
-    scripts/o3de create-gem --gem-name MyCppShapeExample --template-name CppToolGem --gem-path C:/o3de-gems/MyCppShapeExample
+    scripts\o3de create-gem --gem-name MyCppShapeExample --template-name CppToolGem --gem-path C:\o3de-gems\MyCppShapeExample
     ```

+    This command specifies the following options:
+    - `--gem-name`, `-gn`: The name of the new Gem.
+    - `--gem-path`, `-gp`: The path to create the new Gem at.
+    - `--template-name`, `-tn`: The path to the template that you want to create the new Gem from.

+    This Gem is based off of the `CppToolGem` template.
+In this example, name the Gem `MyCppShapeExample` and create it in `C:\o3de-gems\MyCppShapeExample`.

-   Depending on the Gem path, this command automatically registers the Gem to one of the manifest files: `.o3de/o3de_manifest.json`, `<engine>/engine.json`, and `<project>/project.json`.
+   Depending on the Gem path, this command automatically registers the Gem to one of the manifest files: `.o3de\o3de_manifest.json`, `<engine>\engine.json`, and `<project>\project.json`.

 2. (Optional) Register the Gem to your project.
 This step is optional because when you create a Gem using the O3DE CLI in the previous step, it automatically registers the Gem.
 If you downloaded the ShapeExample Gem from the sample code Gems repository, you must register it to your project.

     ```cmd
-    scripts/o3de register -gp C:/o3de-gems/MyCppShapeExample -espp <project-path>
+    scripts\o3de register -gp C:\o3de-gems\MyCppShapeExample -espp <project-path>
     ```

 3. Add the Gem in your project.

     ```cmd
-    scripts/o3de enable-gem -gn MyCppShapeExample -pp <project-path>
+    scripts\o3de enable-gem -gn MyCppShapeExample -pp <project-path>
     ```

     Or, enable the Gem using the Project Manager (refer to [Adding and Removing Gems in a Project](/docs/user-guide/project-config/add-remove-gems.md)).